Customer service, and the wider customer experience, is impacted upon by every member of your team.

 Point of service is no longer a one off engagement.

-The role of a customer service leader is to ensure that, even if your product is a one time purchase, consistent, positive relationships are cultivated with all.
+The role of a customer service leader is to ensure that, even if your product is a one time purchase, consistent, positive relationships are cultivated with all custoemrs.

-Not only will happy customers tell everyone about your brilliant offering, it also ensures your teams are focussed on converting more opportunities, instead of apologising to and handling queries of those you’ve let down.
+Not only will happy customers tell everyone about your brilliant offering, becoming customer orientated ensures your teams are focussed on converting more opportunities, instead of apologising to or handling the support queries of those you’ve let down.

-7 Staple Skills For A Customer Service Leader
+7 Essential Skills Of A Customer Service Leader

 So what makes an excellent experience leader?
-Which traits are required to truly fulfil the role of a customer service leader?
+Which traits are required to excel in the role of a customer service leader?

 Lets find out…